Zverik/bot_na_rayone/README.md

 future, but if they get help, they might prepare a different-language version.

 Written by Ilya Zverev.
-Code is published under WTFPL, documentation is CC-BY 4.0.
+Code is published under ISC, documentation is CC-BY 4.0.